 Our Evolution Series 400 line is our latest line of cellular GSM wildlife tracking devices.
 In addition to high speed connectivity to over 400 cellular GSM networks around the world, the ES-400 brings a wide suite of sensors, including GPS/GNSS, accelerometer, 9 degrees of freedom IMU (Acceleration, Gyro, and Magnetometer), altimeter, temperature, Activity Index, and more.
 CTT LifeTag and CTT PowerTag devices can be detected and transmitted by our larger transmitters, allowing larger animals to also detect CTT tags on smaller species, and transmit that data with their own.
 All data is viewable in our CTT Data Portal.
 Our cellular GSM products have options for CTT SmartVHF.

 World First: We now offer hybrid Cellular GSM and Satellite products, our Evolution Series 500 (ES-500), allowing daily data transmission from anywhere in the world.
 Our hybrid products contain the same, rich cellular feature set.
 With Argos satellite connectivity, you will always know critical information, both inside and outside of GSM coverage.
 Data can be viewed from both networks inside our CTT Data Portal.
-Our hybrid products have options for SmartVHF as well as LifeTag detection capability.
+Our hybrid products have options for UHF detection capability as well.

 For animals that will not likely venture into GSM service areas, you can depend on our Argos Doppler and Argos-GPS/GNSS products.
 Available at an affordable price, both tags transmit data over the Argos network, directly to our CTT Data Portal.
 Our Argos/GNSS product also has options for UHF radio tracking over the 434MHz frequency.